ElyasAguiar/template-fastapi-genai/README.md

 - 📊 [Langfuse Integration Guide](docs/langfuse.md)
 ---

-## 🤝 Contributing

-You're welcome to contribute!
-Please:

-1. Fork this repo
-2. Create a new branch
-3. Ensure pre-commit and linters pass
-4. Open a PR with a clear description

----

 ## 📄 License

 This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.